 A multidimensional mandate

-“What’s unique about our centre is that it’s a working on the social, historical and cultural aspects of French-language communities in Canada, and to a lesser extent, of the Americas as well as a publisher and an archive. include two book collections published in partnership with University of Ottawa Press (Amérique française and Archives des lettres canadiennes), as well as three journals (Francophonies d’Amérique; Mens : revue d’histoire intellectuelle; @nalyses : revue des littératures franco-canadiennes et québécoise).
-As for , they house over 610 fonds documenting the heritage of Ontario’s and Canada’s francophones,” says Hotte, centre director since 2018.
+“What’s unique about our centre is that it’s a group of researchers working on the social, historical and cultural aspects of French-language communities in Canada, and to a lesser extent, of the Americas as well as a publisher and an archive.
+Our publications include two book collections published in partnership with University of Ottawa Press (Amérique française and Archives des lettres canadiennes), as well as three journals (Francophonies d’Amérique; Mens : revue d’histoire intellectuelle; @nalyses : revue des littératures franco-canadiennes et québécoise).
+As for our archives, they house over 610 fonds documenting the heritage of Ontario’s and Canada’s francophones,” says Hotte, centre director since 2018.
 “In recent years, we’ve been able to create a genuine synergy among these three sectors.”

 For Hotte, who has been reappointed for another term until 2026, perpetuating the CRCCF’s legacy while implementing the changes needed to best position the centre’s activities in an evolving francophone environment has always been a priority.